Certificate Pinning

 pinner := c.CertPinner()

-PinCertificate is the one you'll reach for 90% of the time.
+PinCertificate is the one to reach for 90% of the time.
 Pass the base64 SPKI hash, optionally scope it with ForHost(...) and IncludeSubdomains(), done.

-PinCertificateFromFile parses a PEM cert and extracts the SPKI for you.
-Useful when you've got the cert sitting in a file and don't want to pipe it through openssl.
+PinCertificateFromFile parses a PEM cert and extracts the SPKI on the way in.
+Useful when the cert is already sitting in a file and there's no need to pipe it through openssl first.

 ClearPins wipes every pin on the client.
-CertPinner hands you the pinner so you can call AddPin, GetPins, HasPins directly.
+CertPinner returns the underlying pinner for direct calls to AddPin, GetPins, HasPins.

 Standalone CertPinner

-You can also build a pinner outside any client:
+A pinner can also be built outside any client:

 p := client.NewCertPinner()